 could have bought a pair of matching nuts and bolts, the

 perfect size and had a tip-top job.
-However, it's done, and
+However, this project is done, and

 Perfection is the enemy